 Even the most beautiful designer radiators are subject to basic chemical reactions such as rust and leaks.
-With central heating being reliant on water to make it work, unless you do something to prevent it, it is inevitable that the water will begin to react with the steel.
+With central heating being reliant on water to make it work, unless you do something to prevent it, the water will inevitably begin to react with the steel.

 Sludge is a black, mud-like substance.
 If it’s left untreated, it will get worse over time.
 The more sludge inside your radiators, the more likely it is that your system will start rusting, and this can result in tiny holes in the radiators.

 Your radiators aren’t the only part of the system that are potentially affected by sludge – it can cause damage to the boiler, pump and valves, as well as causing blockages in the pipework and heat exchanger.